Mason Ferlic: Professional career

-In 2019, he competed in the senior men's race at the 2019 IAAF World Cross Country Championships held in Aarhus, Denmark.
+In 2019, Ferlic competed in the senior men's race at the 2019 IAAF World Cross Country Championships held in Aarhus, Denmark.
 He finished in 76th place.

 In 2021, he placed third in the 3000m steeplechase at the US Olympic Trials.
-He competed in the men's 3000 metres steeplechase event at the 2020 Summer Olympics held in Tokyo, Japan.
+Ferlic competed in the men's 3000 metres steeplechase event at the 2020 Summer Olympics held in Tokyo, Japan.